 How to Install Straight Plank Solid Wood Flooring Step by Step

-If you are learning how to lay solid wood flooring for the first time, straight plank installation is usually the easiest and most beginner-friendly method to start with.
-Straight plank installation is the most common method for solid wood flooring.
-It is suitable for both nail-down and glue-down installations, depending on the type of subfloor.
+Straight plank installation is the most common solid wood flooring fitting method.
+It is suitable for both nail-down and glue-down installations, depending on the subfloor type.

 Step 1: Choose the Direction of the Boards

-In most rooms, boards should be installed parallel to the longest wall or in the same direction as the main natural light source.
+In most rooms, boards should run parallel with the longest wall or in the direction of natural light.

 Step 2: Mark a Straight Reference Line